IBM/gdsc-sdk/python/docs/GuardiumConnectorApi.md

 # **guardium_connector_add_task**
 > Guardiumconnectorv3AddTaskResponse guardium_connector_add_task(central_manager_id, guardiumconnectorv3_add_task_request)

 Summary: Add task Description: Add a task to be executed on GDP.
+(This API is called from GDP only)

 ### Example